rizavelioglu/challenge-aido_RL-IL/duckietown_rl/scripts/README.md

-### This folder contains the scripts that trains, tests & compares the Reinforcement Learning (DDPG) approach with other approaches
+### This folder contains the scripts that trains, tests & compares the Reinforcement Learning (DDPG) approach with other approach

 --------------------------------------------------
 <details>